 It was relevant.
-Stories have to be carefully chosen for their relevance and application to whatever is the idea you’re sharing.
+Stories have to be carefully chosen for their relevance and application to whatever idea you’re sharing.

 Historical stories also work because they’re rooted in an accepted truth.
-They have credibility just by virtue of them being recorded history.
+They have credibility just by virtue of their being recorded history.

 5. Customer stories

 These aren’t necessarily testimonials.
 They are just stories your customers share with you about their experiences relevant to what you do/create.

 They help readers feel connected – to the customer and to you.
 This is part of community building or the feeling of belonging to community.

 Similar to customer stories, these are stories from your readers (who haven’t necessarily purchased) that can help build community.